 A number of schemes are available offering help with saving for a deposit, providing interest free equity loans and giving mortgage guarantees.
 A Ministry of Defence scheme offering interest free loans to members of the armed forces is being trialled.

 As housing is a devolved policy there are regional variations in what’s available.
 Although Help to Buy: ISA and Help to Buy: Mortgage Protection are available nationally, Help to Buy: Equity Loan only applies in England, the governments of Scotland, Wales and Northern Ireland having similar schemes.

 Help to Buy: ISA

-Help to Buy: ISA helps first-time buyers save for a deposit by boosting their savings with a government-funded bonus of 25%: for every £200 you save, the Government adds £50 to the value of the ISA when it’s closed.
+Help to Buy: ISAs were designed to help first-time buyers save for a deposit by boosting their savings with a government-funded bonus of 25%: for every £200 saved, the Government adds £50 to the value of the ISA when it’s closed.

-The minimum government bonus is £400; the maximum is £3,000 and to receive that you’ll need to have saved £12,000.
-The Help to Buy ISA is available on a personal, rather than property, basis which means if you’re buying a property jointly, you could have two ISAs and receive a bonus totalling £6,000.
+The minimum government bonus is £400; the maximum is £3,000 so to receive that you’ll need to save £12,000.
+Help to Buy ISAs were available on a personal basis which means if you’re buying a property jointly, you can have two ISAs and receive a bonus totalling £6,000.

 Help to Buy: Equity Loan and London Help to Buy: Equity Loan

 Help to Buy: Equity Loan is available to first-time buyers and existing homeowners buying a new-build home up to the value of £600,000.
 The government loan covers up to 20% of the cost of the property – potentially £120,000 – which means you’ll have to raise a 5% cash deposit and find a 75% mortgage.